 A long doormat will ensure that dust, water, ice, dirt, and other foreign particles carried in with someone’s shoes will get stuck to the mat and won’t come into the house and hurt the wooden flooring.
 While you can always vacuum and spot clean, it’s much easier if you just keep all the dust and dirt out in the first place.

 Similarly, you need to keep rugs in high-traffic areas where a lot of people walk around or stand, like in front of the couch or around the TV.
 These rugs will simply absorb most of the dust and dirt and keep your floorboards nice and clean.
+An added benefit of these rugs is their ability to improve acoustics and reduce noise by absorbing sound, making them a valuable addition to your soundproofing efforts.
 Repeated walking also wears down the finish over time.
 So a well-placed rug can protect you from that problem as well.

 Rule 6.
 Know when to use waxes and restorers